April 2026

 Opus 4.7 and GPT-5.5 are both live in Shortcut.
 We ran them against GPT-5.4 on two internal benchmarks. v23 is 40+ classic spreadsheet jobs that would take a person 1–4 hours. v25 is 40+ of our hardest — work that would take a person days.
 Each model ran at three reasoning effort levels (Medium, High, Max) and was scored against a human-graded rubric.
 Times reported below are total end-to-end — the model's thinking plus every spreadsheet action it takes to finish the job.

 A note on speed.
-Shortcut offers Opus 4.6 and 4.7 in both standard mode and a fast mode that Pro and Teams users can turn on.
+Shortcut offers Opus 4.6 in both standard mode and a fast mode that Pro and Teams users can turn on.
 Fast mode runs about 2.5× faster at the same accuracy.
-The chart below shows both — solid lines for standard, dotted lines for fast mode, thin connectors showing the shift.
-GPT-5.5 has one speed; Opus has two.
+Opus 4.7 runs in standard mode only.
+The chart below shows both for 4.6 — solid line for standard, dotted line for fast mode, thin connector showing the shift.

 1) Highest accuracy